alephnode/alephnode/src/pages/05-treading-critical-rendering/index.md

 ### Step Four: Assessing the Layout

-During the next phase, commonly referred to as layout, or "reflow", the prep work for visualization is performed.
+During the next phase, commonly referred to as layout (or "reflow" in Firefox parlance), the prep work for visualization is performed.
 Device dimensions are determined, informing the styles with information they'll need to properly render.
 To the pixel, the render tree is calculated to exist precisely as intended for the device used.

 If you've ever noticed the boxy visualization at the bottom-right section of the developer tools in Chrome (within the "Elements" tab), you'll see the hard work of the layout phase at your disposal.
 This is known as the "box model" that has all the margin, padding, border, and pixel coordinate information about each element on the page.